massimo-nocentini/microkanrenst/booklet/source/theory-rbnodes.rst

 as the last ``#deny:`` checks.
 This shows that we use the block ``aBlock`` just for its own AST discarding its computation.

+As corner cases, both for the empty block

+.. pharo:autocompiledmethod:: RBNodePredicatesTest>>#testSenderoForEmptyBlockClosure

+and for the identity block

+.. pharo:autocompiledmethod:: RBNodePredicatesTest>>#testSenderoForIdentityBlockClosure

+``sendso`` yields no solutions at all.

-Because we are training on a logic engine, it makes sense trying to use ``#sendso`` backwards, as the following test shows
+Because we are training on a logic engine, it makes sense to use ``#sendso`` backwards, as the following test shows

 .. pharo:autocompiledmethod:: RBNodePredicatesTest>>#testSenderoBackwards